 The Gulf of Mexico lease sale held by the US Department of the Interior’s Bureau of Ocean Energy Management (BOEM), has yielded $22.7m in high bids for 190,080 acres in the Western Planning Area.

 The Lease Sale 246 attracted bids for tracts located on the US Outer Continental Shelf, offshore Texas.

-Technology company Kongsberg Maritime began working with Norwegian shipping company Østensjo and The Norwegian Marine Technology Research Institute (Marintek) on a new R&D project to optimise gangway operation through new dynamic positioning (DP) philosophy and simulation training.
+Technology company Kongsberg Maritime began working with Norwegian shipping company Østensjo and the Norwegian Marine Technology Research Institute (Marintek) on a new R&D project to optimise gangway operation through new dynamic positioning (DP) philosophy and simulation training.

-The new project, which is part of the Norwegian Government’s innovation programme, Maritime Activities and Offshore Operations (Maroff), is useful for operations using motion compensated and telescopic gangways that are typically found on accommodation vessels in the offshore sector.
+The new project, which is part of the Norwegian Government’s innovation programme, Maritime Activities and Offshore Operations (MAROFF), is useful for operations using motion compensated and telescopic gangways that are typically found on accommodation vessels in the offshore sector.